ingv-oe-dev/tsdsystem/README.md

 Init PostgreSQL database:
 - `docker compose -f docker-compose.initdb.yml up -d`

+The web service will respond on port `8000`.

 ### Full installation notes

-A full installation using `docker-compose.full.yml` is recommended to expose the service on Internet and to use a local instance of [Grafana](https://grafana.com/) tool, responding on port 3000.
+A full installation using `docker-compose.full.yml` is recommended to expose the service on Internet (default port `80/443` respectively for `http/https`) and to use a local instance of [Grafana](https://grafana.com/) tool, responding on port 3000.
 To expose on Internet, the installation server needs the certificate files into the `nginx` directory, called:
 - server.key
 - server.crt

+For a full installation run:
+- `docker compose -f docker-compose.full.yml up -d`

+Init PostgreSQL database:
+- `docker compose -f docker-compose.initdb.yml up -d`